top of page

 Coordinating Body Parts

-A starting line is not a necessity, but I like allowing athletes to walk up to a point assuming a standing position and sprint without having to worry about being satisfactorily still in the "set" position.
+A starting line is not a necessity, but I like allowing athletes to walk up to a point, assuming a standing position and sprint without having to worry about being satisfactorily still in the "set" position.
 I like them to feel how far the feet need to be spaced, how the feet are placed in relation to their hips, to what extent the hips need to be under them and how forward the body needs to feel.
-At certain points I then require a closer adherence to the rules of starting, not allowing cheating, and giving attention to details that I feel are important.
+Once the athlete is familiar enough with that general positioning, at certain points I then require a closer adherence to the rules of starting, not allowing cheating, and giving attention to details that I feel are important.

 Problems Bending